Historic climate research is carried out under the Climate Present & Past project. Some of the research is detailed below.

 Davis weather diaries

 The English missionary Reverend Richard Davis kept a weather diary during his time in Northland in the 1830s, 40s, and 50s.
 It is likely that these observations are the oldest surviving long-term instrumental weather records made in New Zealand.
 NIWA has digitised this data and reconstructed climatic variations from the period.
-This research was published in early 2016 in Climate of the Past.
+This research was published in early 2016 in Climate of the Past and was featured on One News in April 2016.

 Ship's logbooks contain weather data.
 For historical climate reconstruction before continuous land-based observations are available for New Zealand, ship's logbooks provide a valuable resource.